 Our template letters can be used for this:

-- Template letter – for entitled/non-eligible employees who you won’t be enrolling into The People’s Pension
+- Template letter – to let entitled/non-eligible employees know how to join or opt in to The People’s Pension

 - Template letter – to tell your employees you’re using postponement

 What happens if a Non Eligible or Entitled employee wants to join the pension scheme?

 Non Eligible jobholders: Require their employer to arrange for them to become an active member of a pension scheme by giving their employer an ‘opt-in notice’.
 If your employee asks to opt in, you’ll need to contribute to their pension at the minimum contribution level (but you can choose to pay more if you’d like).

 Entitled workers: Require the employer to arrange for them to become an active member by giving the employer a ‘joining notice’.
 If your employee asks to join a pension scheme, you won’t need to contribute to their pension, but can choose to do so if you’d like.